Deformations of the connected sum of Gorenstein algebras: Pointed deformations

 This implies the first part of the statement.
-0.2 cm The positive tangent space $(T^1_{Y\#\emptyset})_{>0}$ vanishes since $Y$ is apolar to a very general cubic, see Lemma \ref{cubic-szach-positive}.
-Hence, get the following Cartesian diagram up to smooth equivalence.

-For the last part, by Lemma \ref{technical-deformation}, we get that $\Def(Y\#\emptyset)$ is non-reduced, hence the Hilbert scheme is non-reduced at the point $[Y]$. \end{proof}
+0.2 cm For the last part, by Lemma \ref{lemma-section2}, we get that $\Def^{\leq 0}(Y\#\emptyset)$ is non-reduced.
+The positive tangent space $(T^1_{Y\#\emptyset})_{>0}$ vanishes since $Y$ is apolar to a very general cubic, see Lemma \ref{cubic-szach-positive}, hence by Lemma \ref{abb-smooth}, we get that $\Def(Y\#\emptyset)$ is also non-reduced.
+As a consequence, the Hilbert scheme is also non-reduced at the point $[Y]$. \end{proof}

-\begin{remark} If we assume that $\Def^0(Y\#0)$ is reduced, then by argument as in the final part of the proof of Theorem~\ref{fractal1} we get flatness of $\Def(Y\#\emptyset)\to \Def^0(Y\#\emptyset)$.
+\begin{remark} If we assume that $\Def^0(Y\#\emptyset)$ is reduced, then we get flatness of ${\Def(Y\#\emptyset)\to \Def^0(Y\#\emptyset)}$.
 Then Diagram~\eqref{fractal-like-diagram} gives us \textit{ a fractal-like structure}, but it does not induce a fractal family according to Definition~\ref{fractal}, since in Diagram~\eqref{fractal-like-diagram}, the fibre is $Y$ not $Y\#\emptyset$.
 The \textit{negative spike} there naturally contains the deformed scheme $Y\#\emptyset$, but it is clearly \textbf{not} smoothly equivalent to it.
 The phenomenon showcased above has more to do with the connected sum of Gorenstein algebras (modulo the fact that it is not Gorenstein) than with this pointed case, for comparison, see Section \ref{sec-sum}. \end{remark}